This article was first published in the May 2013 issue of BBC History Magazine

 One reason is that in every respect – invention, skill, courage, imagination, leadership, sacrifice (53 aircrew were killed) – Chastise stands out as an operation of extremes.
 But it also has to do with Michael Anderson’s film.
 The Dam Busters was more popular than any of the hundred or so other British films about the Second World War made between 1945 and 1960.
 It was scripted and shot with the benefit of RAF co-operation and the advice of survivors, released just before the 1955 general election at a time of mounting optimism.
 Rationing was ending; a new Elizabethan age beginning.

 With the film’s help, the raid became part of the tapestry of British life for generations of schoolchildren – seen as one of the great boy’s own adventures.
-And then, of course, there was Eric Coates’s heroic title theme, which is still a staple of orchestra evenings and football terraces.
+And then, of course, there was Eric Coates’s heroic title theme, which is still a staple of orchestra evenings and football terraces today.

 The actual Operation Chastise was the RAF’s attempt in 1943 to breach dams, and so “deprive Ruhr industry, and the Mittelland Canal of water, over the longest period of time possible”.
 A special method of attack using a cylindrical mine, known as Upkeep, was evolved to do this.
 If Upkeep was released over water, with backspin, from a height of 60 feet, at a given distance and speed, it would bounce across the surface, sink against the dam wall and explode at a pre-determined depth.